 - Mishri – 2–3 tbsp

-- Nature Grace Cardamom – a pinch (optional)
+- Cardamom – a pinch (optional)

 Method

-- Lightly mix butter with crushed mishri.
+- Gently mix butter and crushed mishri.

-- Offer with tulsi leaf—done.
+- Offer with tulsi leaf.

-3) Coconut Laddoo (No-fuss, crowd-fav)
+3) Coconut Laddoo (No-Cook Feel, Crowd Favourite)

 Ingredients